SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ## Tutorials & Other Points Earning Activities

 * Completion of any of the following Tutorials & Activites during Devtoberfest will earn you points towards the contest and potentially some great prizes.
 (List of Week 5 Points Earning Activities will be published here as Week 5 approaches)

 * Please find all the contest info here: [Contest Overview Page](https://github.com/SAP-samples/devtoberfest-2021/tree/main/contest)

 ## Coding Challenge
 Use SAP HANA for some fun geospatial exploration!

-Please, stay tuned for details.
+There is still some time to [brush up your skills in using SAP HANA multi-model capabilities](https://developers.sap.com/tutorials/devtoberfest-week-5-codingchallenge.html#7cb08de7-399e-4a37-a9be-e181c18e9dee) prior to the challenge announcement.

 ## Fun Friday Activity